StackVista/stackstate-docs/configure/anomaly-detection/scale-aad-up-and-down.md

       .start("-6h")
     ```

-* **Streams with an anomaly health checks** - plot the number of streams with an anomaly health check defined using the query:
+* **Streams with anomaly checks** - query to plot the number of streams with an anomaly health check defined:

     ```text
     Telemetry